gajus/eslint-plugin-flowtype/README.md

 <h3 id="eslint-plugin-flowtype-rules-space-after-type-colon"><code>space-after-type-colon</code></h3>

+_The `--fix` option on the command line automatically fixes problems reported by this rule._

 Enforces consistent spacing after the type annotation colon.

 This rule takes one argument.
 If it is `'always'` then a problem is raised when there is no space after the type annotation colon.
 If it is `'never'` then a problem is raised when there is a space after the type annotation colon.
 The default value is `'always'`.